wandb/parallel/README.md

 * If stopping on errors is not desirable, use the wrappers which are designed to collect a `MultiErr`: `GatherErrs`, `FeedWithErrs` and `CollectWithErrs`

 ## Additional notes

+### Conceptual organization

 There are basically two different concepts here:
 1. an underlying `Executor` that runs functions in goroutines, and
 2. various kinds of wrappers for that that take functions with/without return values, with/without automatic halting on error, and either collecting results into a slice automatically or sending them to a function we provide up front.

+### Context lifetime

+**Possibly important:** ➡️ The *inner* context provided to the functions run by the executors *always* gets canceled, even if the executor completes successfully.
+If a worker function needs to capture or leak a context that must outlive the executor, it should *explicitly ignore* the `Context` parameter that it receives from the executor and capture a longer-lived one instead.

+This avoids unbounded memory usage buildup inside the outer context.
+Cancelable child contexts of other cancelable child contexts can never be garbage collected until they are canceled, which is why linters often admonish us to `defer cancel()` after creating one.
+If the parent context is long lived this can lead to a very, very large amount of uncollectable memory built up.

+If you are seeing context cancelation errors with the `ctx.Cause()` error string `"executor done"`, that means a worker function should probably be capturing a longer-lived context.

+### Executor reuse

 It's possible to use a single executor for none, one, or several wrappers at the same time; this works fine, but we must be careful: